Sadiq El Fitouri: Al-Ahli Sports Club

 After being released by Chesterfield, El Fitouri returned to the country of his birth and joined reigning Libyan Premier League champions Al-Ahli Tripoli on 29 July 2017.

 Politehnica Iași

 El Fitouri returned to Europe after signing for Romanian club Politehnica Iași on 30 January 2018.
 However injuries prevented him from playing and subsequently had his contract terminated on 28 March, only two months after joining, with Iași wishing him the best of luck.

 Al-Hilal Omdurman

-On 14 March 2019, El Fitouri signed for Sudanese club Al-Hilal Omdurman on a two year deal.
+On 14 March 2019, El Fitouri signed for Sudanese club Al-Hilal Omdurman on a two-year deal.

+Maine Road FC

+On 6 February 2022, El Fitouri signed for North West Counties Football League Division One South club Maine Road.

 International career

 On 6 June 2015, El Fitouri made his full international debut for Libya after being included in the starting line-up by national coach Javier Clemente for a friendly match against Mali.
 A week later, on 12 June 2015, El Fitouri made his first competitive appearance for Libya in a 2017 Africa Cup of Nations qualification match against Morocco.
 He played in his preferred right-back role for the full 90 minutes, with the match ending in a 1–0 defeat.